UlyssesZh/UlyssesZh.github.io/_posts/2025-03-03-indistinguishability.md

 title: The role of particle indistinguishability in statistical mechanics
 date: 2025-03-03 22:53:47 -0800
 categories:
   - physics
 tags:
   - mathematical physics
   - statistical mechanics
   - probability
   - long paper
   - combinatorics
   - quantum mechanics
 layout: post
+excerpt: >
-excerpt: 'Indistinguishability plays an important role in enumerative problems in combinatorics.
+  Indistinguishability plays an important role in enumerative problems in combinatorics.
-This article explains the concept and significance of particle indistinguishability in statistical mechanics.'
+  This article explains the concept and significance of particle indistinguishability in statistical mechanics.
 ---

 ## Classical vs. quantum statistical mechanics